hindu-comm/mail_stream_indology/2017/09/Once_again_on_the_or/127__hellwig7_at_gmx.de.md

 A final remark on layers of birch-bark manuscripts: I have documented MSS, where damaged leaves of a text had been supplemented materially by single leaf layers of the same text taken from intact leaves of other MSS (see, e.g., my catalogue of the Viennese MSS collection, 1990, no. 42 (p.
 91), no. 53 (p.
 103), no. 60 (p.
 11)).
 Such widespread practice would result in a complete text, however with textual overlapping from possibly different strands of transmission (!).
 While the material layering is still visually recognizable in the first generation of conflated texts of that kind, this would no longer be the case in the copies made by one scribal hand from this exemplar.
 If the process was carried on for centuries, only a philological analysis could uncover what lies beneath

-​an apparently homogeneous surface.
+an apparently homogeneous surface.

-Perhaps the Bakshāli, too, is itself a product​,​
+Perhaps the Bakshāli, too, is itself a product,

-​ at the beginning or ​somewhere ​in the middle ​,​of ​a ​repeated process of material layer conflations ​​.
+ at the beginning or somewhere in the middle ,of a repeated process of material layer conflations .

 Kindly regarding,